University of Texas at Dallas: Academics

+As of 2024, UTD had an 8-year student graduation rate of 70% for its undergraduate students seeking a bachelor's degree, compared to the national median of 58% for 4-year universities.
+This is the third-highest student graduation rate for public universities in Texas, behind the 82% student graduation rates of UT Austin and Texas A&M.

 Rankings

-In 2019, U.S. News & World Report in Best Colleges ranked UTD at 129th nationally and 61st among public universities.
+In 2025, U.S. News & World Report in Best Colleges ranked UTD at tied for 109th among national universities.
 The 2017 Academic Ranking of World Universities placed UTD at 71st–99th in the United States.
 Washington Monthly's 2015 Annual College and University Rankings placed UTD at 99th in the United States.
 Kiplinger's Personal Finance magazine's 100 Best Values in Public Colleges 2016 ranked UTD at 33rd in value for in-state residents and 38th for out-of-state students.